-Monday, Sept.
-21 from 6-7 p.m. in the community center large classroom.
-Registration deadline: Friday, Sept.
-18. Cost: free.
+Monday, May 10, from 6-7 p.m. in the community center Assembly Hall.
+Registration deadline: Friday, May 7.
+Cost: free.
 Instructor: Bruce Landis of Providence Advisors Group.
-Learn about enrollment periods, overview of parts A, B, C and D, and supplements.
+Learn about enrollment periods, overview of parts A, B, C and D and supplements.

-Tuesday, Sept.
-22, 9 a.m.-12 p.m. in the community center large classroom.
-Registration deadline: Friday, Sept.
-18. Cost: $50.
+Tuesday, May 18, 9 a.m.-12 p.m. in the community center large classroom.
+Registration deadline: Friday, May 14.
+Cost: $50.
 Instructor: Sheri Burns of the Appalachian Arts & Crafts Center and Pellissippi State Community College.
-This class features a wooden base with a lazy Susan spinner and multiple color options.
+This class features a wall hanging basket with a row of hooks on the bottom to hang keys or other objects with multiple embellishment and color options.
 This class is appropriate for all skill levels.
 All tools and supplies provided by the instructor.
-Appropriate social distancing measures will be in place.

 Making Social Security Easier

 Monday, May 24, from 6-7 p.m. in the community center Assembly Hall.
 Registration deadline: Friday, May 21.
 Cost: free.
 Instructor: Garrett Crawford of Providence Advisors Group.
 Confused about your Social Security filing options?
 Attend this class and learn how spousal benefits work, how Social Security is taxed and the implications of working while receiving Social Security.